 The following sections below have additional information and guidance that will further support your inclusive practice in settings, and assessment of individual children's strengths and needs.
 Please click on the images below to jump straight to these sections.

-The Makaton Friendly scheme recognises places that strive to make their services accessible for people who use Makaton to support their communication.
-Here are links directly to the Criteria for achieving a Makaton Friendly award and the Makaton Friendly nomination form, which includes the price structure.
-For more information about the Scheme, including frequently asked questions visit the Makaton Friendly section on the Makaton Charity website.
-Click on the Makaton friendly logo below to go directly to their free resources webpage.
-There is also a Makaton Good Practice Action Plan in the downloads section on the right-hand side of this webpage.
+The Makaton Friendly places scheme recognises places that strive to make their services accessible for people who use Makaton to support their communication.
+For more information about the scheme, including frequently asked questions visit the Makaton Friendly section on the Makaton Charity website.
 The Let's talk Makaton Youtube Channel provides lots of video clips on useful individual Makaton signs and symbols.

 The National Portage Association (NPA) Stamp of Approval Scheme is an award given to early year’s settings who have demonstrated they deliver inclusive early years education based upon Portage Principles.
-Here are links directly to the following downloadable documents from their website: NPA Criteria for Stamp of Approval, Small Steps to Achieving the NPA Stamp of Approval and NPA Stamp of Approval Application form.
-Please see the 'Achieving the NPA Stamp of Approval Scheme' document in the downloads section on the right-hand side of this web page to help you prepare for getting approval.
 There are lots of other useful resources available on the Portage Support Hub, some are free and some require membership (£35 per year) to download.